 How do I split an activity?

-Please be aware that the split tool is only available for ride and run activities with GPS.
+Please be aware that the split tool is only available for ride or run activities with GPS.
 If you need to split an activity of a different type, change the activity to a ride or run, follow the instructions below, and change the activity back to the correct type.

 - On the Strava website, navigate to the activity that you'd like to split.